sourcegraph/deploy-sourcegraph/new/overlays/quick-start/current/README.md

 An overlay to start a new cluster using the old cluster using the default configurations.

+This overlay does not support any components created for the new cluster.
+Use the `old-base` overlay instead.

 ## How to use

 **IMPORTANT:**